Welcome to Norman Finkelstein's New Website

 But then, on the third day, Kim Jong-il kicked the bucket.

-Was this a practical joke, and who was the joker?
+Was this a practical joke, and

 Biblical scholars report that divine interventions usually come in threes.